NoHeinz/Ghidra/README.md

    ![selectedFileDialog.jpg](images/selectedFileDialog.jpg)

-9. Once the OK button is hit, a loader should appear indicating hat the file is being imported into the project.
+9. Once the OK button is hit, a loader should appear indicating that the file is being imported into the project.

    ![importLoader.jpg](images/importLoader.jpg)